awsdocs/aws-iot-docs/developerguide/iot-moisture-raspi-setup.md

 Try touching the sensor, putting it in a planter, or putting it in a glass of water to see how the sensor responds to various levels of moisture\.
 If needed, you can change the threshold value in the `MoistureSensorRule`\.
 When the moisture sensor reading goes below the value specified in your rule's SQL query statement, AWS IoT publishes a message to the Amazon SNS topic\.
 You should receive an email message that contains the moisture and temperature data\.

 After you have verified receipt of email messages from Amazon SNS, press **CTRL\+C** to stop the Python program\.
-It is unlikely the Python program will send enough messages to incur charges, but it is a best practice to stop the program when you are done\.
+It is unlikely that the Python program will send enough messages to incur charges, but it is a best practice to stop the program when you are done\.